timtyree/bgmc/doc/experiment-checklist.md

 ## This is a checklist for updating next run with no changes to pipeline

 ### Downloading and Processing any data from the previous run
-cd ~/Documents/GitHub/bgmc/python/lib
-./logdown_and_process_and_rename.sh
+1. (if not already downloaded, be sure to download any preexisting data and process/store it. cd ~/Documents/GitHub/bgmc/python/lib ./logdown_and_process_and_rename.sh